Henry Bishop (postmaster general): Bishop mark

 The postmarks were usually on the back of the letter and are known initially used in the Chief Office in London but were introduced later in Dublin, Edinburgh and New York City.

-The original London Bishop Mark, first used 19 April 1661 consisted of a small circle of 13 mm diameter, bisected horizontally, with the month (in serifed lettering) abbreviated to two letters, in the upper half and the day of the month in the lower half.
+The original London Bishop Mark, first used 19 April 1661 The earliest known examples of use are in the Public Records Office, Kew, West London, consisted of a small circle of 13 mm diameter, bisected horizontally, with the month (in serifed lettering) abbreviated to two letters, in the upper half and the day of the month in the lower half.
 Similar marks were used later in Scotland and Ireland, as well as the North American colonies.

 In 1673, a new mark was brought into use which had a diameter of between 13 and 14 mm.
 The type used from this point was sans-serif and this continued in use until 1713.
 In 1713, larger handstamps were introduced which ranged in size from 14 to 20 mm.
 The layout of these was also changed, with the month appearing at the base.
 This type remained in use until 1787, when it was replaced by the double circle type.